Tutorial: The First 15 Minutes

 k8s_yaml.
 If you’d like to name it something else you can use the

 new_name parameter to change its name.)

 k8s_resource to forward multiple ports.
 Cf. the Resources section of

 Tilt is now setup for your project.
-Try exploring Tilt’s UI (there’s a context-sensitive legend in the bottom right).
-Introduce a build error and then a runtime crash; see Tilt’s UI respond and surface the relevant problem.
+Explore Tilt further.
+Introduce a build error and then a runtime crash; see Tilt respond and surface the relevant problem.